GoogleCloudDataproc/initialization-actions/hive-llap/README.md

 ## Important notes

-* This initialization action will only work with Debian Dataproc 2.x + images.
+* This initialization action will only work with Debian and ubuntu dataproc 2.x + images.
 * Clusters must be deployed with the zookeeper optional component selected
-* This initialization action doesn't currently support Kerberos
+* This initialization action doesn't support single node deployments
-* This initialization action supports HA and non-HA depolyments.
+* This initialization action supports HA and non-HA depolyments
 * It is highly recommended to deploy high memory machine types to ensure LLAP will have space available for cache
 * LLAP will auto configure based on the machine shape.
 It will adhere to 4GB/executor and ensure that the LLAP Container itself has enough headroom for the JVM (6% or 6GB MAX).
 Any remainder is treated as off heap cache
 * Clusters must have at least 2 worker nodes to deploy LLAP.
 Set num-llap-nodes=[num llap nodes] to tell the script how many LLAP instances to run.
 If the number of LLAP instances are >= the worker node count, the provisioning will fail.